 It’s a sad fact.
 Puppies won’t stay puppies forever.
 Goldendoodles are no different.
-One of the biggest changes that will occur with your Goldendoodle will be their fur.
+One of the biggest changes that will occur with your Goldendoodle will be the fur that makes up their fluffy coat.

 While your pup will have a coat that’s one color the day you bring them home, they very well could have a different shaded mane a few years later.
 Don’t be surprised by this.